• Skip to main content

 5362 Social Work Practice with Groups

 Prerequisite(s): A minimum grade of B or concurrent enrollment in SWO 5361 or SWO 5561.
+A minimum grade of B is required for this course.

 Knowledge, values, and skills needed for working with groups.
 A grade of B or better must be received in this course to complete the requirements for the master’s degree.